Additional support for high school students

 Disability or additional needs

-If your child has disability or additional support needs, start planning early to support your child’s successful transition to high school.
+If your child has disability or additional learning and support needs, start planning early to support your child’s successful transition to high school.

 Every high school has a learning and support team or teacher who can support your child’s transition.
 Together with the school, you can identify educational options that best support your child's individual learning needs and the most appropriate curriculum options and adjustments for your child.